eda-ricercatore/admin-notes/skill-set/lower-level-roles/sw-dev-lower-level/web-dev.md

 		* Apache (web server)
 		* MySQL or MariaDB (database management systems)
 		* Perl, PHP, or Python (scripting languages)
+		* LAMP is an archetypal model of web service stacks, named as an acronym of the names of its original four open-source components: the Linux operating system, the Apache HTTP Server, the MySQL relational database management system (RDBMS), and the PHP programming language.
 	- LAPP:
 		* Linux (operating system)
 		* Apache (web server)